Brionnic/Indie-Game-Recommender/helpfulstuff.md

 [More info](https://stackoverflow.com/questions/17805304/how-can-i-load-data-from-mongodb-collection-into-pandas-dataframe/17805626#17805626)

 ## Nginx config file
-/etc/nginx/sites-enabled/
+`/etc/nginx/sites-enabled/`

-config file is:  default
+config file is:  `default`

+therefore full path to nginx config file would be like:   `nano /etc/nginx/sites-enabled/default`

-the path to the server is under root /var/www/html; if it hasn't been changed
+the path to the server is under root `/var/www/html` if it hasn't been changed

 therefore you can modify the files in /var/www/html and the nginx will use that